Learn to take advantage of Character Creator 3 to empower your render pipeline.

 To model the character you will see that the size of the brushes is very small compared to the character.
 To modify the size of any brush we have to go to the menu Preferences / Draw / Max Brush Size and increase the size of the brush to work more comfortably.

 Working with a cartoon model in ZBrush until it resembles the references I have drawn is very simple and does not require us to increase the number of subdivisions.
-We just need to smooth the model to visualise it in the same way as we will do in 3D Maya when we lay out the character and work with the polygons.
+We just need to smooth the model to visualize it in the same way as we will do in 3D Maya when we lay out the character and work with the polygons.

 To work with the polygons we have to activate the PolyF option, although at first it may seem unintuitive and it may seem that we need more polygons; remember that animation companies often use even fewer polygons in their animated characters.